-The final volume of this series brings us to Jesus’ death and resurrection.
+This final volume in Mark brings us to Jesus’ arrest, death, and resurrection.
 Alistair Begg reminds us that we can see a bit of ourselves in each person who played a role in the crucifixion story.
 We may be shaken in our faith like Peter, indifferent like Pilate, or frightened like the women who discovered the empty tomb.
-We too must deal with the fact that Jesus died to make atonement for sin, but rose again to reign in Heaven.
+Regardless, we all must consider the fact that Jesus not only died to make atonement for sin but also rose again to reign forever.
 What we do with this information is a decision with eternal consequences.

 Topics: Monthly Resources